valldrac/onionwall/README.md

 OnionWall is the hardware alternative to the operating systems focused on anonymity like [Tails](https://tails.boum.org/) or [Whonix](https://www.whonix.org/).

-The firmware is based on [OpenWrt](https://openwrt.org/) LEDE 17.01.6.
+The firmware is based on latest [OpenWrt](https://openwrt.org/) LEDE 17.01.6.

 ![Overview](docs/images/overview.png)